Winter is coming.

 - vents – again, more a feature of a waterproof jacket.
 Used when the breathability of the fabric just can’t keep up with the volume of warm moist air that your exertions are giving off (or in lower priced jackets or shells made out of non-breathable material).
 Vents tend to be in places that are not too exposed to the elements (e.g. under you arms).

-Budget waterproof option: Endura Pakajak
+Best Budget Waterproof Jacket: Endura Pakajak

 What I like about this ‘store it in your jersey pocket’ waterproof versus the Castelli plastic bag number that I own for the same purpose is: